microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-appinstallation.md

 # Get change notifications for app installation using Microsoft Graph

-Change notifications allow you to subscribe to changes (create, update, and delete) to Teams app installations.
-You can get notified whenever the Teams app is installed, upgraded, or deleted from a [team, chat, or personal scope](/microsoftteams/platform/concepts/design/understand-use-cases#app-scope).
+Teams app installation change notifications allow you to subscribe to particular changes (create, update, and delete) on a Teams app.
+You can get notified whenever the specified Teams app is installed, upgraded, or deleted from a [team, chat, or personal scope](/microsoftteams/platform/concepts/design/understand-use-cases#app-scope).
 For more information, see [teamsAppInstallation](/graph/api/resources/teamsappinstallation).

 Continue with this article about scenarios for Teams app installation resources in **personal**, **team**, or **chat** scope.
 Or, find out about [change notifications for other Microsoft Teams resources](teams-change-notification-in-microsoft-teams-overview.md).